 9. Flip Digital Assets

-Like flipping stuff online, buying and selling digital assets is another way to turn 100 dollars into 1,000.
+Like flipping stuff online, buying and selling digital assets is another way to flip $100 into $1,000 or more.

 There are a few ways to start exploring this money-making idea.